 What are the benefits of leasehold enfranchisement?

 Buying your freehold gives you and your fellow tenants control.
 It means:

-- You will no longer have to pay ground rent.
+- no more ground rent.

-- You can free yourself from restrictive covenants.
+- freeing yourself from restrictive covenants.